 In fact, many successful entrepreneurs say that email marketing is more important now than ever before.
 It must be effective, because retailers everywhere use it, if my own inbox provides an accurate indication. 😉

 Wondering whether you should start one of your own?
 I’ll save you from wondering…the answer is YES.
-Here are a few reasons why you will absolutely want to start building your own email list if you are at all serious about your business.
+Here are a few reasons why you will absolutely want to start building an email list if you are at all serious about your business.

 1. You Own It